mondeja/svg-path-bbox/README.md

 Computes the bounding box of SVG path following the [SVG 2 specification](https://www.w3.org/TR/SVG/paths.html).

 - **d** (string) SVG path.
 - **minAccuracy** (number) Minimum accuracy computing curves and arcs.
-By default is inferred using the number of floating point numbers inside the points of the arc or curve.
+By default is inferred using the maximum number of floating point numbers inside the coordinates of the arc or curve.
 - **maxAccuracy** (number) Maximum accuracy computing curves and arcs.
-By default is inferred using the number of floating point numbers inside the points of the arc or curve.
+By default is inferred using the maximum number of floating point numbers inside the coordinates of the arc or curve.

 <a name="cubicBezierCurveBbox" href="#cubicBezierCurveBbox">#</a> <b>cubicBezierCurveBbox</b>(<i>p0</i>, <i>p1</i>, <i>p2</i>, <i>p3</i>, <i>accuracy</i>) ⇒ `array`